typedefs/typedefs/STYLEGUIDE.md

 This allows the  reader to scan the signature vertically in order to read the entirety of the type signature.

-Additionnally, this pattern allows to declare short interfaces on the first line:
+Additionally, this pattern allows us to declare short interfaces on the first line:

 ```idris
 veryLongTypeSignature : (Interface firstArgument)